Cost of lathe machine

 You can get a decent lathe from about the $1000+ mark.
 Upwards of $5000 is where you start getting the consistently good ones.
-Above the $10,000 you get the excellent ones.
-If you want an absolute beast, $50,000+/- is the sweetspot.
-The standard price for a lathe machine ranges from 50 at the low end.
-These are usually Noname or cheap brands, and they are ideal for DIY users with low volume demands.
+Above the $10,000, you get the excellent ones. $50,000+/- is the sweet spot if you want an absolute beast.
+The standard price for a lathe machine ranges from 50 to the low end.
+These are usually Noname or cheap brands, ideal for DIY users with low volume demands.
 The commercial ones may cost as much as 55,000 or even 100s of thousands depending on features, size, and quality.
 Wood lathes, designed for home use, start from 75 to more than 1,200.

 The Cheapest DIY lathe we found is the OPHIR Mini Wood Lathe at $59.

 At the $1000+ mark are decent lathes such as the JET JWL-1221VS and the Grizzly Industrial G0462.